Aider-AI/aider/aider/website/docs/faq.md

 You can also refer to the
 [instructions for installing a development version of aider](https://aider.chat/docs/install/optional.html#install-the-development-version-of-aider).

+## Can I use aider as a library in my own application?

+Aider is designed as a standalone interactive console application and is not intended to be used as a library.
+If you want to incorporate aider's functionality into your own application, you'll need to fork the aider repository and maintain your own version of the code.

 ## Can I share my aider chat transcript?